On the Subject of A Square

 There is a square.

-Focusing on a square at a certain time makes a square change to any of these colors:
+Focusing on a square at a certain time makes a square change to any of these colors (numbered from 0–9 in reading order):

-Submit a square’s three correct colors in order to solve the module.
-After three correct inputs, a square will turn green upon solving.
-If any input is wrong, a square will turn red and strike, and the inputs will reset.
+Input a square’s three correct colors in order to disarm the module.
+After three correct inputs, a square will turn green.
+If any input is wrong, a square will turn red and strike, and input will reset.

 [1] Reading order, also known as scanline order, starts at the top-left, moves right across the row, and then continues likewise with each row from top to bottom.